 How the report was created

-In 2015, the initiative researched strategies from our region and around the country and engaged experts and stakeholders to develop a shared understanding of challenges and opportunities for equitable housing.
+In 2015, Metro researched strategies from our region and around the country and engaged experts and stakeholders to develop a shared understanding of challenges and opportunities for equitable housing.
 This work was conducted in partnership with Oregon Opportunity Network, guided by a work group of professionals with an interest in equitable housing development and preservation.

 Equitable housing grants